momentum-mod/blog/content/posts/changelog/0.10.0/index.md

 - everyone should look over this and make sure nothing is missing. this probably shouldnt include absolutely everything we changed that's user-facing, but dont want to forget key things
 - update convar/command names after any final changes
 - map submission and website sections can maybe be elaborated a bit
-- BSPConvert and Lumper - do these make sense in the 0.10 changelog (since they are not new "features" being turned on) or are they better included as part of some porting/submission/tooling blog?

 # Momentum 0.10.0 Changelog